IrishTechCommunity/irishtechcommunity.github.io/codeofconduct.md

 # Concerning Accounts & Slack Features

 - A person should have one account, and each account should be one person.
 We do not allow company names, or accounts to join the channel.
-For example 1; you can be apart of X company but you are here to be apart of the community and as an indiviual.
-Example 2 :if you have a company called "foobar inc" and you join as "foobar" then that's a company name and that's against the toc.
+For example 1; you can be a part of company X but you are here to be a part of the community as an indiviual.
+Example 2 :if you have a company called "foobar inc" and you join as "foobar" then that's a company name and that's against the CoC.
+Please avoid putting your company name in as part of your username.

 # You may not join if: